 This retreat will help you to move forward with your running and yoga practice, whether you are an experienced athlete or just starting out.
 There will be a Run Better with Yoga workshop with tips and techniques from myself, trail running with experienced guides, daily yoga classes designed especially for runners, healthy nutrition based meals and ultimate relaxation in a luxury Alpine chalet with spa and on-site massages included.

 - 7 nights accommodation in a beautiful chalet

 - Healthy and delicious meals.
 Breakfast, lunch and dinner (apart from one free evening to enjoy a meal at one of the fabulous local restaurants)

-- A Yoga Flow Running workshop
+- A Run Better with Yoga workshop

 - Guided running on Chamonix’s stunning trails